-Each Dealer has represented and agreed, and each further Dealer appointed under the Program will be required to represent and agree, that it has not offered or sold and will not offer, sell or deliver any Notes directly or indirectly in Denmark by way of a public offering, unless in compliance with the Danish Consolidated Act No. 12 of January 8, 2018 on Capital Markets, as amended, supplemented or replaced from time to time and Executive Orders issued thereunder, including the Danish Executive Order No. 1170 of September 25, 2018 on Prospectuses, as amended, supplemented or replaced from time to time in compliance with Executive Order 1580 of December 17, 2018, as amended, supplemented or replaced from time to time, issued pursuant to the Danish Financial Business Act.
+Each Dealer has represented and agreed, and each further Dealer appointed under the Program will be required to represent and agree, that it has not offered or sold and will not offer, sell or deliver any Notes directly or indirectly in Denmark by way of a public offering, unless, as applicable, in compliance with the Prospectus Regulation, the Danish Consolidated Act No. 931 of September 6, 2019, on Capital Markets, as amended, supplemented or replaced from time to time and any Executive Orders issued thereunder, including the Executive Order No. 1580 of December 17, 2018, as amended, supplemented or replaced from time to time, issued pursuant to the Danish Financial Business Act.